vexchange/docs/src/pages/docs/v2/04-javascript-SDK/02-fetching-data.md

 # Case 2: Pairs

 Now that we've explored how to define a token, let's talk about pairs.
-To read more about what Uniswap pairs are, see <Link to='/docs/v2/smart-contracts/pair'>Pair</Link>.
+To read more about what Vexchange pairs are, see <Link to='/docs/v2/smart-contracts/pair'>Pair</Link>.

 As an example, let's try to represent the VTHO-VVET pair.